Dubbed a ‘lawless state’ by some, the CHAZ or CHOP, Seattle’s newest neighborhood, tries to create its own narrative

 The incident also captured the deeply tenuous nature of occupation.
 Many members here seem deeply aware that their enterprise could be swept away as easily as if it were a homeless encampment.

-In fact, some think that the only way to avoid such a fate, or at least forestall it, is to make sure the zone continues to be an attraction for ordinary Seattleites — even those who are just their to take a picture.
+In fact, some think that the only way to avoid such a fate, or at least forestall it, is to make sure the zone continues to be an attraction for ordinary Seattleites — even those who are just there to take a picture.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.